GG-Muniz/FlavorLab/backend/tests/COMPREHENSIVE_TEST_SUITE_SUMMARY.md

-# FlavorLab Backend MVP - Comprehensive Test Suite Summary
+# HealthLab Backend MVP - Comprehensive Test Suite Summary

 ## 🎉 **Test Suite Implementation Complete!**

-I have successfully implemented a comprehensive and structured test suite for the FlavorLab backend MVP that validates every component of the system.
+I have successfully implemented a comprehensive and structured test suite for the HealthLab backend MVP that validates every component of the system.
 This test suite ensures high confidence in the backend's stability, correctness, and reliability.

 ## 📋 **What Was Implemented**